QuantGen/BGData/README.md

 - Linked arrays: For very large datasets a single memory-mapped array may not be enough or convenient.
 A linked array is an array whose content is distributed over multiple memory-mapped nodes.
 - Multiple dispatch: Methods are presented to users so that they can treat these arrays pretty much as if they were RAM arrays.
 - Multi-level parallelism: Exploit multi-core and multi-node computing.
-- Inputs: Users can create these arrays from standard formats (e.g., PED, BED).
+- Inputs: Users can create these arrays from standard formats (e.g., PLINK .bed).

 The BGData package is an umbrella package that comprises several packages: [BEDMatrix](https://github.com/QuantGen/BEDMatrix), [LinkedMatrix](https://github.com/QuantGen/LinkedMatrix), and [symDMatrix](https://github.com/QuantGen/symDMatrix).
 It features scalable and efficient computational methods for large genomic datasets such as genome-wide association studies (GWAS) or genomic relationship matrices (G matrix).
 It also contains a data structure called `BGData` that holds genotypes in the `@geno` slot, phenotypes in the `@pheno` slot, and additional information in the `@map` slot.